gufranpathan/courseraNLP/README.md

 Coursera Assignments
 =========
-Codes of a couple of programming assignments from the Coursera courses on NLP.
+Codes of a couple of programming assignments from the Coursera courses on NLP by Stanford and Columbia.